Stop Making This One Mistake at Your Company Town Halls

 The director’s tone and choice of words also make a difference.
-He’s suggesting that Rick should have known better, and schooling him on his gaps of knowledge about the company in front of the whole company.
+She's suggesting that John should have known better, and schooled him on his gaps of knowledge about the company in front of the whole company.

 If you want employees to speak up, the first step is to build a safe space to speak up.
 But that doesn’t simply mean holding workshops or setting up feedback channels.

 In these company interactions, the rewards and consequences here aren’t monetary, they’re intrinsic.
-Rick’s embarrassment may not be quantifiable, but it is enough to make repeating that same action undesirable.
+John's embarrassment may not be quantifiable, but it is enough to make repeating that same action undesirable.

-If director had instead said: “Thanks for speaking up!
-We have considered that option, but decided that this is the better approach.
-In the interest of time, I won’t go into details now, but if you want to find out more, feel free to come by my office next time.”
+If the director had instead said: “Thanks for speaking up!
+We have considered that option but decided that this is the better approach.
+In the interest of time, I won’t go into details now, but if you want to find out more, feel free to drop by my office next time.”

 The equation changes to this: